galaxyproject/galaxy-hub/src/public-galaxy-servers/index.md

 * *Link:*
   * [PreSTIGE](http://prestige.case.edu/)
 * *Domain/Purpose:*
+  * Predicting Specific Tissue Interactions of Genes and Enhancers
+* *Comments:*
   * "PreSTIGE (Predicting Specific Tissue Interactions of Genes and Enhancers) predicts cell-line specific gene-enhancer interactions for a user-provided cell line as well as 12 PreSTIGE cell lines."
-* *Comments:*
   * Users can generate predictions for any cell type of interest for which H3K4me1 ChIP-seq and RNA-seq data are available.
   * See "[Combinatorial effects of multiple enhancer variants in linkage disequilibrium dictate levels of gene expression to confer susceptibility to common traits](http://genome.cshlp.org/content/early/2013/11/06/gr.164079.113.abstract)" by Corradin, *et al.*, *[Genome Research](http://genome.cshlp.org/)* (2013)
 * *User Support:*